HicaroD/LightNotes/README.md

 A note-taking system for project management based on little insights written in Python.
 <img src="./img/Captura de tela_2021-10-02_17-11-08.png">

+## Requirements
+- Python 3.8 or more recent versions
+- ttk-bootstrap - Collection of modern, flat themes inspired by Bootstrap for tkinter/ttk.
+(Read "Installation" section)

 ## Instalation
 1. Clone the repository